 Pricing should also play an important role in the final decision.
 So it is important to consider the budget and plan accordingly, see where the breakeven point is, and estimate the cost-effectiveness of investing in a specific data aggregation source.

-Which niche area do specific fintech aggregators focus on is also important.
+Which niche area do specific financial data companies focus on is also important.
 As mentioned before, a lot of data aggregators focus on very specific areas in fintech to provide specialized services to their prospective clients.
 While some provide brokerage data, others are better suited for startups.
 Thus looking into the niche areas that individual data aggregators are operating in may play a decisive role in choosing the best-suited data aggregator.

-Considering the benefit that data aggregation provides, one might question themselves, why won’t fintech firms do this themselves, instead of relying on data aggregators for information?
-Well simply because, it is far cheaper, easier and faster to rely on the established network of connections and relations that Data Aggregators have set up, instead of going through connecting to every financial institution that their customers are using individually.
-Either directly, or through sharing agreements, top financial data aggregators now cover over 95% of all the bank accounts in the US.
+Considering the benefit that data aggregation provides, one might question themselves, why won’t fintech firms do this themselves, instead of relying on account aggregation providers for information?
+Well simply because, it is far cheaper, easier and faster to rely on the established network of connections and relations that data aggregators have set up, instead of going through connecting to every financial institution, that their customers are using, individually.
+Either directly, or through sharing agreements, the best financial account aggregators now cover over 95% of all the bank accounts in the US.

 Data aggregators have influenced the fintech market to such an extent, and rooted themselves so deep, that without them it is virtually impossible to efficiently operate the fintech field anymore.
 Without ready access to their users’ spending habits, PFMs would have to rely on their users to provide necessary information manually, in order to keep up the quality of financial advice.
 Knowing the behavioral habit of an average user, that is a highly unlikely scenario.
 And what about the aforementioned alternative lending providers, which rely entirely on the information on savings and cash flows supplied by financial account aggregators?
 Their services would be non-existent, being entirely dependent on data aggregators.